-Up to $5,000 per student (depending on budget)
+Up to $6,000 per student (depending on budget)

-- Applicants must have at least one semester remaining before graduation upon completion of the proposed travel.
+Eligible students are undergraduates majoring in architecture, landscape architecture, urban studies, or sustainable environmental design at CED.
+Applicants must have at least one semester remaining before graduation upon completion of the proposed travel.

-- Declaration of interest.
 Compose a declaration of interest (no more than 500 words) describing your topic of study, your research questions, and your proposed methods of research.
 Applicants are highly advised to collaborate with a local NGO or non-profit organization with expertise in their proposed site and/or topic of research.

-- Travel itinerary.
+- Travel Itinerary

-By agreeing to receive a JLS Travel Scholarship, you commit to submitting a one-page summary of your experience and 10 images by the first day of the fall 2023 semester.
+- By agreeing to receive a JLS Travel Scholarship, you commit to submitting a one-page summary of your experience and 10 images by the first day of the fall 2024 semester.